Will insurance cover the cost of cancer patient wigs?

 Click on each item below to learn more about it.

-Over the years, we have worked personally with thousands of hair loss clients at our stores in California.
+Over the years, we have worked personally with thousands of hair loss clients at our store in California.
 On our website, we are offering you what we believe to be the best and most necessary items for your self-confidence and success during this time.
-If you have more questions, please phone us at (877) 567-9447.
+If you have more questions, please phone us!

 Radiation & Chemotherapy Information